ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 val y : int list = [2; 4; 6; 8]
 ```

-This works for any variant type.
+This works for any single constructor variant.
 Here is a type named `tree` with a variable number of branches:
 ```ocaml
 # type 'a tree = Node of 'a * 'a tree list;;
 type 'a tree = Node of 'a * 'a tree list